tmatsuzawa/tflow/README.md

 # tflow- a Python package to analyze 2D/3D (laminar/turbulent) velocity fields
+[Update on 5/12/2023]: The current version is not ready for public sharing.
+For anyone interested in using this package, I ask for your patience as I clean up the repo.
+The expected release date will be between July and August.
+You are welcome to check the current version of repo but the current version include some preliminary functions that needs debugging.
+[History] This Python analysis package started as my personal repo to handle experimental fluid mechanics data.
+(The setup file for example was customized for my needs.)
+Over the years, it expanded its functionalities for my own research, then my colleagues'.
 [Project website](https://tmatsuzawa.github.io/tflow)
+[Research article which used tflow](https://www.nature.com/articles/s41567-023-02052-0) (Supplementary Information showcases quantities derived by this module.
+Some of them might be of your interest.
+For example, it computes inviscid invariants from a 4D velocity field with a single line of code.)

 This package includes useful modules to analyze turbulent velocity fields.